DeisherJohn/DailyCodingSolutions/docs/_posts/2019-05-10-firstpost.md

 sticky: true
 ---

 Welcome to my Github pages for posting solutions to daily coding problems.
 The focus of this site is to provide a place where solutions for interesting coding problems can be explored and analyzed.
-These problems will also serve as a coding portfolio for any potential employers.
+These problems also serve as a coding portfolio for any potential employers.

 If you are interested in contacting me, check out my [About Me](https://deisherjohn.github.io/DailyCodingProblems/aboutme/) page or the contact links at the bottom of the page.

 <h2>Problems</h2>

 This post contains a current list of the problems that have been solved in my [GitHub](https://github.com/DeisherJohn/DailyCodingProblems) and a link to the file accociated with the solution.
+Check out my detailed solutions how I approch the problems and other possible solutions I consider.

 | # | Problem Summary | GitHub File (python) | Detailed Solution  |
 | :------ |:--- | :--- |:---|